Immersion cooling: Evolution

-Multiple relevant brands like Intel and Facebook have already validated the advantages of submerging servers.
+Multiple relevant brands like Intel and Meta have already validated the advantages of submerging servers.

-Current commercial applications for immersion cooling range from datacenter oriented solutions for commodity server cooling, server clusters, HPCC applications and Cryptocurrency mining. and mainstream cloud-based and web hosting architectures.
-Electric vehicle and battery manufacturers also employ liquid immersion cooling in batteries, drive-train, Kinetic energy recovery systems, electric motors, electric motor controllers, and other on-board electronic sub systems.
-Liquid immersion cooling is also used in the thermal management of LEDs, Lasers, X-Ray machines, and Magnetic Resonance Imaging devices.
+Current commercial applications for immersion cooling range from datacenter-oriented solutions for commodity server cooling, server clusters, HPCC applications and cryptocurrency mining. and mainstream cloud-based and web hosting architectures.
+Electric vehicle and battery manufacturers also employ liquid immersion cooling in batteries, drive-train, kinetic energy recovery systems, electric motors, electric motor controllers, and other on-board electronic subsystems.
+Liquid immersion cooling is also used in the thermal management of LEDs, lasers, X-Ray machines, and magnetic resonance imaging devices.

-Immersion cooling is applied to electronic components in deep sea research where Remotely Operated Underwater Vehicles with electronic equipment are filled with Single-phase Liquid Dielectrics to both protect them from corrosion in seawater and as a pressure compensating fluid to avoid being crushed by the extreme pressure exerted on the ROV while working in the deep sea.
+Immersion cooling is applied to electronic components in deep-sea research where remotely operated underwater vehicles with electronic equipment are filled with single-phase liquid dielectrics to both protect them from corrosion in seawater and as a pressure-compensating fluid to prevent the housing from being crushed by the extreme pressure exerted on the ROV while working in the deep sea.
 This application also includes the cooling of the electric motors used for under sea propulsion.

 Until about 2014, the technology was typically only utilized in special very intensive supercomputing projects, like the Cray Computer Applications.
 Even though the expected increase in global energy consumption by data centers has remained steady, there is an increased focus on energy efficiency which has driven the utilizing of liquid immersion cooling in both data centers and crypto mining operations to reevaluate its application.
-The advent of new very high density CPUs and GPUs for use in real-time processing, Artificial intelligence, machine learning, and data mining operations is resulting in users and data center operators to evaluate liquid immersion cooling for ability to cool high density racks as well as reduce the total mechanical footprint of data centers.
+The advent of new very high density CPUs and GPUs for use in real-time processing, artificial intelligence, machine learning, and data mining operations is leading users and data center operators to evaluate liquid immersion cooling for ability to cool high density racks as well as reduce the total mechanical footprint of data centers.

+The growing adoption of higher TDP CPU and GPU chipsets in the data center in recent years has seen immersion cooling scale as a data center solution for addressing the technical limitations of air-cooled platforms.
+With platforms like NVIDIA's Grace-Blackwell GB200 NVL72 requiring up to 140kW of cooling per rack, large-scale liquid cooling is emerging as an important technology to deliver hosting capability for these new platforms.
+This large-scale need is driving new form factors, industry adoption and methods of deployment.